New Horizons

 New Horizons is an interplanetary space probe launched as a part of NASA's New Frontiers program.
-It was launched in 2006, becoming the first spacecraft to perform a flyby study of the Pluto system in 2015.
-A secondary mission contained a flyby and study of one or more other Kuiper belt objects (KBOs) in the decade to follow, where it flew past 486958 Arrokoth in 2019.
+Launched in 2006, it became the first spacecraft to perform a flyby study and capture high-resolution photographs of Pluto and its moons during its encounter.

 It was engineered by the Johns Hopkins University Applied Physics Laboratory (APL) and the Southwest Research Institute (SwRI), with a team led by Alan Stern.
 New Horizons is the fifth space probe to achieve the escape velocity needed to leave the Solar System.

-On January 19, 2006, New Horizons was launched from Cape Canaveral Space Force Station by an Atlas V rocket directly into an Earth-and-solar escape trajectory with a speed of about 16.26 km/s.
+On January 19, 2006, New Horizons was launched from Cape Canaveral Space Force Station by an Atlas V rocket directly into an Earth-and-solar escape trajectory with a speed of about 16.26 km/s relative to the Sun.
 It was the fastest (average speed with respect to Earth) human-made object ever launched from Earth.
-It is not the fastest speed recorded for a spacecraft, which, as of 2023, is that of the Parker Solar Probe.
+It is not the fastest speed recorded for a spacecraft, which, as of 2026, is that of the Parker Solar Probe.
 After a brief encounter with asteroid 132524 APL, New Horizons proceeded to Jupiter, making its closest approach on February 28, 2007, at a distance of 2.3 e6km.
 The Jupiter flyby provided a gravity assist that increased New Horizons speed; the flyby also enabled a general test of New Horizons scientific capabilities, returning data about the planet's atmosphere, moons, and magnetosphere.